Guaraní people: Aftermath

-The relationship between the Guarani and the Jesuits sought to benefit both sides by allowing the Jesuits to grow their missionary presence in the region and giving the Guarani protections against enslavement.
-This relationship impacted the Guarani in the years after the Jesuit expulsion.
-The Guarani left the missions but some of them didn't go back to the forest or traditional ways.
-Instead they became what was called "Civilized Indians".
-Catholics and educated, the Guarani used the knowledge they learned from the Jesuits and became citizens working in various professions.
-When Jean Baptiste Debret came to Brazil in early 19th century, he encountered and painted numerous Guarani in Rio de Janeiro and the Southeast regions.
-Debret painted "Merchants in a Street", "A Soldier with two well dressed ladies", "A Wine producer", and "A Rich lady and her servant going to the Church".
-Debret's depicted wealthy Guarani living in Rio when the Portuguese Royal Family resided there and it was the capital of the Portuguese Empire.
-This shows that they influenced and participated in the formation of Brazil as an empire and later as a nation.
-But their identity as Guarani has been lost with time and forgotten by its descendants after generations.

 A 2018 study in The Quarterly Journal of Economics found that "in areas of former Jesuit presence—within the Guarani area—educational attainment was higher and remains so (by 10–15%) 250 years later.
 These educational differences have also translated into incomes that are 10% higher today.
 The identification of the positive effect of the Guarani Jesuit missions emerges after comparing them with abandoned Jesuit missions and neighboring Franciscan Guarani missions.
 The enduring effects observed are consistent with transmission mechanisms of structural transformation, occupational specialization, and technology adoption in agriculture."

 Eastern Bolivian Guarani

 The Guarani people in Bolivia, called Chiriguanos, lived in the foothills of the Andes and had a different history than most other Guarani people.
 Noted for their warlike character, the Chiriguanos were hostile in turn to the Inca Empire, the Spanish, and the independent state of Bolivia from the late 15th to the late 19th century.
 The Jesuit missions had little success among the Chiriguanos, although Franciscans in the 19th century attracted numerous converts.
 The Chririguanos were not finally pacified until the defeat in 1892 of forces led by their messianic leader Apiaguaiki Tumpa in the Battle of Kuruyuki.